intervene-EU-H2020/prspipe/README.md

 >```

 If you see significantly more jobs listed, your pipeline is misconfigured, or it doesn't recognise the pre-computed PRSs.
 Please contact me in this case (remo.monti@hpi.de).
-You may have already run the ancestry scoring steps (`ancestry_scoring_ext`, `ancestry_outlier_ext`), so they might not appear.
+You may have already run the ancestry scoring and genotype harmonization steps (`ancestry_scoring_ext`, `ancestry_outlier_ext`, `harmonize_target_genotypes`), so they might not appear.

 Before you run these jobs, make sure you have sufficient resources available.
 Especially the `model_eval_ext` steps can take long to complete.
 It's strongly advised to run on many cores!
 If you run into memory issues, contact me and I can help you reduce the memory footprint, if necessary.